-The Three Swords Monument in Stavanger, Norway
+The Three Swords Monument In Stavanger, South-Western Norway

 ‘The Swords in Rock’ (known in Norwegian as ‘Sverd i fjell’) is an architectural complex situated in the Møllebukta bay, Hafrsfjord, from the Madla borough of the city of Stavanger, Rogaland county, south-western Norway.
 It was designed by Norwegian sculptor Fritz Røed in order to symbolise the unification of Norway, and was unveiled by King Olav V of Norway in the year 1983.

 The monument consists of three swords that are made of bronze.
 They stand 33 feet (or 10 meters) tall, being planted on a small rock from the hill next to the fjord.
 They were built so as to celebrate the unification of Norway, which was made by King Harald Fairhair (Norwegian: Harald Hårfagre) after he had won the naval Battle of Hafrsfjord, likely sometime during the late part of the 9th century (although most contemporary scholars tend to claim that the process of unification was to a considerable extent lengthier, being the result of several centuries rather than of a single battle).